alan-turing-institute/defoe/docs/design-implementation.md

 The list of file to run the query over is expected to be a list of XML files.

+Unlike in the other models, strict XML parsing, using [lxml.etree.XMLParser](https://lxml.de/api/lxml.etree.XMLParser-class.html), is used.
+XMLParser's `recover` option is disabled, meaning no attempt to parse broken XML is made,

 ## Limitations

 The limitations of the code and the object model are as follows.